 Are pets allowed?

-Unfortunately pets are not allowed with the exception of helper animals for medical reasons.
+Unfortunately pets are not allowed with the exception of Registered Service Animals for medical reasons.
 We will assist you in finding safe shelter for your animals.

 What happens after I leave the shelter?